chesun/chesun.github.io/index.markdown

 ## Welcome!

 I am a PhD candidate in Economics at University of California, Davis.
-My main research area is behavioral economics.
+My main research areas are behavioral and experimental economics with a secondary focus on the economics of education.
 My current research studies the cognitive biases that influence belief formation and updating, with a focus on their implications on stereotyping and discrimination.
-My work also spans applied microeconomics, in particular the economics of education.
-I employ both lab and field experiments in my research.
+My work in education include studying long-run value added of public high schools, as well as the experience of students navigating the financial aid system, with a focus on the challenges faced by LGBTQ+ students.

 ## Research Interests